 Is composite resin stain-resistant?

 Unfortunately, composite resin materials are susceptible to staining.
-However, because they are so affordable, replacement is not as much of an issue as it can be with other restorative options including ceramic veneers or porcelain crowns.
+However, because they are so affordable, replacement is not as much of an issue as it can be with other restorative options including porcelain crowns.
 We encourage patients to visit our practice regularly for evaluations and to decide if replacement is necessary or if they can simply be polished to return them to a more natural shade.

 Alternatives to composite resin